schae586/3601-S16-lab2_javascript-node/LABTASKS.md

 #####Find the testing file, describe where it is located and what it is testing.
 Run karma (the testing engine) as specified in the Readme and describe results.
 Do not edit any files at this time.

+> The testing file is clientJavascript.spec.js and is located under the javascript folder (under the public folder).

 #####After having set up Travis CI with your forked project, play around the page for your project (build history, settings, branches, etc) and describe at least 3 features you think would be useful when troubleshooting a broken project.

 #####What was the build status of your project right after you got everything set up?
 Use Travis to find any problems, and describe what failed, if anything.
 (Which files, what lines, why did failure occur, etc.)